bluemelodia/ArtInsights/README.md

     Changes to CSS/JS result in an instant browser update, which is almost comparable to changing the styles directly in the browser’s dev tools.

+build:clean:

+    To keep the proejct clean, delete the files that the Angular compiler generated in order to compile the application.
+We delete the files before compilation, and after generating bundles.

+build:prod:

+    run the Angular compiler with the ngc command, and then run webpack in production mode to generate the bundles.

 Source: <a href="https://www.freecodecamp.org/news/how-to-configure-webpack-4-with-angular-7-a-complete-guide-9a23c879f471/">How to configure Webpack 4 with Angular 7: a complete guide</a>

 ## Running unit tests